MinaProtocol/mina/rfcs/0050-genesis-ledger-export.md

 This field, if asked for, contains a new runtime configuration, automatically updated with:

-* the dump of the **staged ledger** as it was after the last block before the slot where no more transactions were accepted (transaction-stop slot).
-This ledger becomes the genesis ledger for the new network
+* the dump of the **staged ledger** at the fork point
-* updated values of `Fork_config`, i.e. previous state hash, previous blockchain length and previous global slot.
+* updated values of `Fork_config`, i.e. previous state hash, previous blockchain length and previous global slot;
-* updated epoch data, in particular current and next epoch ledger and seed.
+* Current epoch ledger;
+* Current epoch data (total currency and seed);
+* Next epoch ledger;
+* Next epoch data (total currency and seed);
+* Protocol state at the fork point;

 **IMPORTANT**: as of now the `genesis_ledger_timestamp` is **not** being updated and must be manually set to the right value (which is at the moment unknown).

+By the fork point above we mean the last block before the slot where no more transactions were accepted (transaction-stop slot).

 Thus generated configuration can be saved to a file, modified if needed and fed directly into a new node, running a different protocol